 - Saint Vincent and the Grenadines

 - Vatican City

-Annexation of Taiwan by the Peoples Republic would be a critical blow to democracy.
+The annexation of Taiwan by the Peoples Republic would be a critical blow to democracy.
 Today Taiwan is a proudly democratic and progressive state, which allows freedom of thought, expression and speech unknown in mainland China.
-As of June 2018 Taiwan, Singapore, Burma and Nepal are the only countries in Asia ruled by females and Taiwan is the only state on the continent to recognise same sex marriage.
+As of June 2018 Taiwan, Singapore, Burma and Nepal are the only countries in Asia ruled by females and Taiwan is the only state on the continent to recognise same-sex marriage.
 Whilst the People’s Republic flag in Taiwan might raise a few eyebrows, flying the ROC banner in the mainland would likely put you in jail.

-Update 22/08/18: El Salvador has broken ties with Taiwan, and now recognises the People’s Republic of China instead.
+Update 22/08/2018: El Salvador has cut ties with Taiwan, and now recognises the People’s Republic of China instead.
 It is the third country to do so this year.